ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 The parameters are:
 - state, which indicates the current state.
 It is set by the state manager
 - arrived, which indicates the availability of the robot to go to a new position.
 It is set in the launch file as 1 (available).
 Before publishing new target positions, the code always checks availability, waits until arrived=1 and then sets it back to arrived=0 and publishes the position.
-- all, which comprehends current_posx and current_posy, which represents the current position of the robot, and command, whcih represents the successive positions the robot needs to go to, which may be new commands or the person position.
+- all, which comprehends current_posx and current_posy, which represents the current position of the robot, and command, which represents the successive positions the robot needs to go to, which may be new commands or the person position.
 It is initialized by the state manager and updated by the robot_motion_controller.

 All the parameters are printed on screen by the printInfo node.